elec327/elec327.github.io/lab1/index.md

 current?
 To be safe when using the MSP430, should you use a larger or smaller resistor?</li>
 </ol>

-**Upload your answers to the questions to the Google Form, and your code to Canvas.
+**Upload your answers and your code to Canvas.
 Make sure to demo functionality by the deadline.**